Bayelsa State, Nigeria

 NIGER DELTA UNIVERSITY, WILBERFORCE ISLAND, Bayelsa

-The state is blessed with an abundant supply of crude oil.
-The state also has other mineral resources such as Natural Gas, Fine Sand and Clay (used in pottery and porcelain production)
+The major occupations in the State are fishing, farming, palm oil milling, lumbering, palm wine tapping, local gin making, trading, carving and weaving.
+The state is blessed with an abundant supply of crude oil and she has other mineral resources such as Natural Gas, Fine Sand and Clay (used in pottery and porcelain production).

 Bayelsa state is blessed with many centres of historical attraction.
 Some of these attractions are The Slave Transit Hall, Akassa, The Oloibiri Oil Museum, The Akassa Raid Graveyard, The War Boat at Aleibiri and Manilla and Bronze heads in the Opokuma forest near Oloibiri.

 Bayelsa State Government Website - http://www.bayelsa.gov.ng